-Health and Safety Representatives Award 2020
+Health and Safety Representative of the Year Award 2020

 In 2020 we received 49 nominations from agencies.
 These were reviewed by a judging panel including representatives from the Government Health and Safety Lead, Public Services Association and WorkSafe NZ.
 The panel selected six finalists and one overall winner for this years’ awards.
 The panel also wants to make special mention of two other nominees that also stood out.

 We thank all agencies and nominees for your contributions to health and safety.
 Congratulations.